5 Practical Tips for Dealing with IRS Back Taxes

 Under any circumstances, do not lie or falsify any information to the IRS, as IRS agents have a great deal of power and authority.
 Falsifying or withholding information from the IRS can result in additional fines and even imprisonment as it is considered a federal criminal offense.
 The last thing you want to happen is cause a routine Collection case to escalate into a Criminal Investigations case.

 You should not give the IRS any more information than that which is required by law.
 This is why it is important to seek the help of a tax professional.
 Just as withholding information may get you into serious trouble with the IRS, giving too much information can be detrimental to your case.
-Always seek professional advice before speaking with the IRS regarding any situation involving current or back taxes .
+Even with these 5 practical tips you should always seek professional advice before speaking with the IRS regarding any situation involving current or back taxes .

-If you owe back taxes or are contacted by the IRS for any reason, contact Landmark Tax Group for a free consultation at 1 (714) 382-6780.
+If you owe back taxes or are contacted by the IRS for any reason and want more than 5 practical tips, contact Landmark Tax Group for a no-obligation consultation today.
 Our expert staff is comprised of licensed Tax Relief Specialists and former IRS Agents who can give you the best tax advice on how to handle IRS matters.